 Rushmere country park in Bedfordshire review

 Rushmere Country Park is a large country park in Heath and Reach – not too far from Leighton Buzzard in Bedfordshire and a short journey from Milton Keynes.
 We started visiting in 2015 and now go a few times a year as we have a different adventure each time we go depending on the time of year.
 You only pay to park and could pretty much spend the whole day there if your children have the energy.
 There are a number of trails, two play areas and a cafe.
 It’s a great cheap day out for the kids and an excellent country park in Bedfordshire that is well worth a visit.
+EDIT – As of October 2020 the large play area with the big slide remains closed, as does the restaurant.
+The toilets and the food hatch are open.
+If you do visit Rushmere and find the tips in this review useful please do consider buying me a coffee to support the running of this website.
+Thank you.

 Where is Rushmere Country Park?